theantichris/Simple-Plugin-Framework/README.md

 The package is hosted on [Packagist](https://packagist.org/packages/theantichris/wp-plugin-framework) and ready to be using with [Composer](https://getcomposer.org/).
 Just add package to your composer.json.

-### Drop In

-Move the files from the __theantichris/WpPluginFramework__ directory into your plugin and include them using `include` statements.

 ### Using the Framework in Your Plugin

-The easiest way to start using the frame work is to create a class for your plugin and place the framework code in the classes constructor.
+The easiest way to start using the framework is to create a class for your plugin and place the framework code in the classes constructor.

     class myPlugin